fdas3213/Machine_Learning/README.md

-# ml_algorithms
+# machine learning and deep learning algorithm implementations

-Implementations of some machine learning algorithms.
+Implementations of some machine learning and deep learning methods.
+Hands-on practice for ML/DL coding and testing

-Hands on practice for writing machine learning models and their tests.